Quantum-Many-Body/QuantumLattices.jl/docs/src/tutorials/UnitcellDescription/InternalDegreesOfFreedom.md

 * `orbital::Int`: the orbital index
 * `tag::Char`: the tag, which must be `'x'`, `'y'`, `'z'`, `'+'` or `'-'`.
 Correspondingly, the type [`Spin`](@ref), which defines the whole internal structure of a local spin space, has the following attributes:
-* `atom::Int`: the atom index associated with a local spin space
 * `norbital::Int`: the number of allowed orbital indices

 For [`SID`](@ref) and [`Spin`](@ref), it is also necessary to know what the total spin is, which is taken as their first type parameters and should be a half-integer or an integer.